 In the quest to eat healthier, you’ll find that there are simple carbs, as well as complex carbs.
 They’re not the same, and you shouldn’t treat them as though they were.
 How do they differ?

 Simple carbohydrates have an immediate effect on your blood sugar.
 It takes the body very little time to digest them, and you usually feel a rush of energy after consuming them.
-Some good examples of foods rich in simple carbs include sweets and candies, but also sodas and anything that has added sugar or that is made with white flour.
+Some good examples of foods rich in simple carbohydrates include sweets and candies, but also sodas and anything that has added sugar or that is made with white flour.
 (Flour substitutions can add healthy carbs to baked goods.)

-Complex carbs are naturally occurring sugars that the body must take time to unlock and extract, and you’ll find them mostly in low-calorie foods.
+Complex carbohydrates are naturally occurring sugars that the body must take time to unlock and extract, and you’ll find them mostly in low-calorie foods.
 For instance, while both a cookie and an apple include sugar, the apple contains complex carbs, lots of fiber, and vital nutrients and vitamins.
 Digesting an apple requires the body to exert effort to access the carbs and then transform them into glucose.

 Instead of focusing on the removal of carbohydrates from your diet completely, you should focus on energy balance.
 Ultimately, kcals in versus kcals out is the magic bullet for weight loss or maintenance.
-So, rather than trying to eliminate carbs, focus on choosing high-fiber foods that are nutrient-dense and packed with complex carbs, vitamins, and other essential nutrients.
+So, rather than trying to eliminate this macronutrient, focus on choosing high-fiber foods that are nutrient-dense and packed with complex carbs, vitamins, and other essential nutrients.
 Avoid foods loaded with simple carbohydrates that are devoid of nutrition.

 Achieving your weight loss and fitness goals will require that you pay attention to what you’re eating.
 You must be carb conscious.
 How do you do that, though?
 Here are a few critical tips to help you along the way.